WL1218V - Wood lathe Vevor - Free user manual and instructions

 9.6.3 Wood Selection

 without worrying about drying or distortion.
 Once turning becomes comfortable, try green wood which cuts very easily.
-As the turner gains experience, he or she will be extraordinary grain and figure in the form of burls, crotches and bark inclusions.
+As the turner gains experience, he or she will discover extraordinary grain and figure in the form of burls, crotches and bark inclusions.

 9.6.4 Checks and Cracks